 Q. How can I find information in the Library to help me prepare for the Comprehensive (COMPS) Exam?

 The Library offers many resources to help students with their research.
 Some of the ways you can be prepared before taking the Comprehensive Exam is to review these resources and improve your research strategies.
-Remember: Since the Comprehensive Course is an examination, students are unable to obtain direct assistance from the Library, outside of technical support.
+Remember: Since the Comprehensive Course is an examination, students are unable to obtain in-depth subject specific assistance from the Library, outside of technical support and basic information literacy support.

 Please see the following resources to aid in your preparation:

-- Research Strategies - Watch our Searching 101 and Searching 102 Workshop Videos.
-You can also check the Library Workshops Schedule to attend a live workshop.
+- Research Strategies - Watch our Searching 101 and Searching 102 Workshops accessible on the Library Workshop Videos page.
 Read about database research strategies under Preparing to Search on our Research Process page.

 - Scholarly vs. Peer-Reviewed Journal Articles - Understand the difference and learn learn how to verify if a journal is peer-reviewed.
 See FAQ:Scholarly VS Peer Reviewed and FAQ:Peer-Reviewed Journals.
 We also recommend viewing the Scholarly vs. Peer-Reviewed Journals Quick Tutorial Video.